Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Preliminaries and Problem Statement

 where $\hat{d}$ is the distribution of $(s,a,r,s^\prime)$ under the current policy and $\delta(s,a,r,{s^\prime};\theta)= r+\gamma \max_{a^{\prime}\in\mathcal{A}}Q({s^\prime},{a^\prime};\theta)-Q(s,a;\theta)$ is the TD error.

 To illustrate the interaction between interference and the agent's performance during the single-task RL training, we run an experiment on {\em CartPole} using the DQN implemented in OpenAI Baselines\footnote{OpenAI Baselines is a set of high-quality implementations of RL algorithms implemented by OpenAI: https://github.com/openai/baselines.}, and set the replay buffer size $N$ to 100, a small capacity to trigger interference to highlight its effect.
 We trained the agent for 300K environment steps and approximated $\hat{d}$ with a buffer containing recent transitions of capacity 10K to evaluate the {\em AEI} value according to Eq. \eqref{AEI} after each update.
 Fig. \ref{fig:Interference_Performance} shows two segments of the interference and performance curves during training from which we can see that the performance started to oscillate when {\em AEI} started to increase ({\em e.g.}, $t\approx118K$, $t\approx143K$, and $t\approx175K$ in Fig. \ref{fig:Interference_Performance_I}, and $t\approx230K$ in Fig. \ref{fig:Interference_Performance_II}).
 In general, the performance of the agent tends to drop significantly in the presence of increasing interference.
-This result provides direct evidence that interference is correlated closely with the stability and plasticity of the single-task RL model.
+This result provides direct evidence that interference is correlated closely with the stability of the single-task RL model.

-From the analysis above, we state the problem investigated in this paper as: proposing a novel and effective training scheme for the single-task RL, to alleviate catastrophic interference and reduce performance oscillation during training, improving stability and plasticity simultaneously.
+From the analysis above, we state the problem investigated in this paper as: proposing a novel and effective training scheme for the single-task RL, to reduce catastrophic interference and performance oscillation during training, improving the stability and overall performance simultaneously.